Frequently Asked Questions

 Are ice chests allowed?

-No. The festival profits from the sale of beverages, so for every soft drink or beer you bring from home, that is less monies going to support the musicians and the charities that the festival supports.
+NO!
+The festival profits from the sale of beverages, so for every soft drink or beer you bring from home, that is less monies going to support the musicians and the charities that the festival supports.
 Water, soft drinks, beer and mixed drinks are all available on-site.
+Please note that we will be enforcing this policy heavily for 2019, so LEAVE YOUR ICE CHEST AT HOME.

 What other items are prohibited?

-We ask that you leave pets, open containers, glass, skateboards and RVs at home.
+We ask that you leave pets, open containers, food, glass, skateboards and RVs at home.

 Is recycling available on the grounds?

-Yes, drop recyclables in recycling bins and UL Biology Society will do the recycling.
+Yes, drop recyclables in recycling bins and LUS will do the recycling.

 What are the festival hours?